csm31/Sherlock-Unlock/README.md

 - When a feature is finished and tested, merge in develop
 - The main branch will be used to deploy to production -> to publish it to the web

-## Project Status

-Project is: _in progress_

 ## Roadmap

+- Replace json-server with a real API
-- Build an API with Node JS
+- Once the real API is used, deploy the application with Netlify
 - Internationalisation with i18next
+- Improve test coverage

 ## Contact